dart-atom/dart/_posts/2014-01-03-getting-started.md

 To view the type hierarchy of a class, hit `F4` or right click on the class and choose `Type Hierarchy`.

+In order to toggle the errors view on and off, you can click on the error summary in the status line (normally showing `no errors`).

 ## Refactorings and code modifications